 If you’re searching for ways to create a natural screen for your yard, today’s post is for you!
 Kate here, and I have a little bit of experience in this area.
 I spent the greater part of five years trying to block the view of my neighbor’s backyard, which had become a dumping ground for unwanted items.
 The problem: my living room overlooked the junk heap, and nothing but a chain-link fence separated our outdoor spaces.
 The solution: privacy plants.

 Get ready for some interesting vegetation that can add shade, privacy, and beauty to your yard.
-Below you will find 10 options to choose from.
+Below you will find 10 options to choose from and don’t worry, we understand not everyone has a green thumb.
+We’ll be sure to provide you with artificial alternatives in case you’re worried about upkeep.
 And at the very end of the post, I’ll reveal what I ended up selecting for my backyard.
 Ready to get started?…

 Privacy Plant #1: Bamboo